 Comfort Measures for Labour and Birth

-The pain that a woman experiences during labour is complex and very individual.15 It's physical, mental and emotional.15 There are a variety of coping measures you can use to manage the pain you experience during labour.
+The pain that is experienced during labour and birth is complex and very individual.13 It's physical, mental and emotional.13 There are a variety of coping measures you can use to manage the pain you experience during labour.
 Comfort measures do not involve the use of medications for pain relief.
-They allow you to have a better sense of control, can result in a shorter labour with fewer medical interventions.15 This also provides the best foundation for breastfeeding to start out well.15 There is also no risk for you or your baby.15
+They allow you to have a better sense of control, and can result in a shorter labour with fewer medical interventions.13 This also provides the best foundation for breastfeeding to start out well.13 There is also no risk for you or your baby.13

 Every person is different in how they will manage their labour pain.
 Your own response will depend on a number of things including: your individual coping style, your previous experiences with pain, how prepared you feel, how your labour unfolds, your goals and expectations and how supported you feel.